PoESkillTree/PoESkillTree/README.md

   * New Look and the ability to choose color theme
   * And lots of other changes and updates
 * Character Sheet: DPS and Defensive calculations
+* Tree comparison: Compare current tree with a saved one
+* Performace improvements

 ###Install/Update
 ---